 One of the main reasons desire is such a confusing subject is because there are many different kinds of desires, but we use one word to describe all of them.
 A desire to hug your child for example, is very different than a desire to slap your neighbor for messing with your trashcan.
 So let’s break it down: There are two primary kinds of desire.

-When satisfied, Band-Aid Desires give you temporary relief from pain.
+When satisfied, Band-Aid Desires give us temporary relief from pain.
 Let’s say you really want more affection in your relationship, but you’re not getting it.
 Your strong and sudden desire to hook up with one of your friends is most likely a Band-Aid desire.
 Giving into it will feel good, for a time.
 But it’s no substitute for what you really want.
-Having Band-Aid Desires doesn’t make you bad, and you’re not wrong for having them.
-They’re old coping mechanisms for relieving pain you weren’t taught how to deal with.
-It’s not always in your best interest to act on them, as the negative side affects of doing so can seriously outweigh the temporary pleasure, but it’s important that you not be hard on yourself for having them, especially because it only makes them worse.
+Having Band-Aid Desires doesn’t make us bad, and we’re not wrong for having them.
+They’re old coping mechanisms for relieving pain we weren’t taught how to deal with.
+It’s not always in our best interest to act on them, as the negative side effects of doing so can seriously outweigh the temporary pleasure, but it’s important that we not be hard on ourselves for having them, especially because it only makes them worse.

-Heart Desires come straight from the source.
+Heart Desires come from come straight from the source.
 Dr. J. Andrew Armour at the HeartMath Institute has conducted extensive scientific research that shows the heart actually has its own nervous system.
 It’s so complex that the heart qualifies as being a “little brain” in its own right, complete with the ability to learn, remember, and sense independently of the brain.
-The desires that come from your heart are special.
+The desires that come from our hearts are special.
 You might have a Heart’s Desire to ride your bike across the country, visit every country in the world, volunteer to support at-risk youth, or open a bakery that serves 101 different kinds of croissants (call me up if you do that one).
-It’s common to doubt your Heart’s Desires for a number of reasons.
-Eastern culture tends to value logic over all else and Heart Desires don’t always make logical sense.
-You may also doubt your Heart’s Desires due to buried fears about Having It All.
-But the good thing is, your Heart’s Desires don’t go away.
-They’re your own internal guidance systems’ way of telling you what you’re really meant to be doing.
+It’s common for us to doubt our Heart’s Desires, for a number of reasons.
+Our culture tends to value logic over all else and our Heart Desires don’t always make logical sense.
+We also doubt our Heart Desires due to buried fears about Having It All.
+But the good thing is, our Heart’s Desires don’t go away.
+They’re our own internal guidance systems’ way of telling us what we’re really meant to be doing.
 Our satisfaction of them is best for everyone.

 Only You Can Know Which Is Which